davidpet/snippets/cpp/Variables/008 - Enums (inc. most basic, minimal, numeric, string, and strongly-typed) - explanation.md

 1. To compare or assign values from a strongly-typed enum, you need to use the scope resolution operator (`::`).
 This is demonstrated with the `TrafficLight` enum.

 1. Strongly-typed enums are still backed by an integer type and you can still get values that are not one of the specified ones via casting.
 It is __not as type safe as in Java__.

+1. You can also make enums even weaker-typed by not giving them a name.
+Then their values are scoped to their enclosing scope (eg. a `struct`) just like normal, and are basically integer compile-time constants.